 - energy (e.g. power, generation transmission and distribution, renewable power),

 - water (e.g. water supply and waste treatment), and

 - urban infrastructure.

 Sector-specific engagements are guided by ADB's strategic agenda at the country level, which in turn reflects client demand.
 ADB provides assistance in the form of equity, loans and guarantees, as well as B loans (complementary financing scheme) for infrastructure projects.
 ADB can also assist in arranging parallel financing.
 We support subsovereign, municipal, corporate and privatization of infrastructure projects.
 ADB also provides financing for existing infrastructure projects that need to upgrade or expand their facilities to achieve operating efficiencies.
 Financial restructuring of existing infrastructure projects that were financed with debt denominated in foreign currency and/or used short-term facilities may also be considered for assistance by ADB.
 PSOD is also encouraging and financing "clean" and renewable technologies appropriate for local settings.

-We fund or facilitate funding of financial institutions so they can, in turn, finance small and medium enterprises, microenterprises, local infrastructure facilities, housing mortgages, and other underserved sectors that ADB may not be able to assist directly.
+We fund or facilitate funding of financial institutions so they can, in turn, finance small and medium enterprises, microenterprises, housing mortgages, and other underserved sectors that ADB may not be able to assist directly.
 Where needed, we help create and build sustainable financial institutions, usually in partnership with like-minded strategic investors.